counteractive/incident-response-plan-template/roles/role-0-all-participants.md

 ### Description

-All partipants in an incident response have the responsibility to help resolve the incident according to the incident response plan, under the authority of the Incident Commander.
+All participants in an incident response have the responsibility to help resolve the incident according to the incident response plan, under the authority of the Incident Commander.

 ### Duties